⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 The Ten Avatars (Dashavatara)

-Vishnu descends to earth whenever dharma (righteousness) declines:
+Vishnu is held to descend to earth whenever dharma (righteousness) declines.
+The classic list of ten:

 - Matsya (Fish) — saved the Vedas from the flood